Lodging Complaints22 September 2017

 “[The landlord] will even come to the house at 7am without telling us,” she told Farrago.

 She fears if the house’s conditions are improved, the accommodation would become unaffordable to her.

 There are many more students who have similar stories.

-Isabelle Butler from UMSU (University of Melbourne Student Union) Legal Service said the organisation have received complaints from international students including false house advertising, breach of tenancy agreements, poor living environments and female students being sexually assaulted by accommodation providers.
+Isabelle Butler from UMSU (University of Melbourne Student Union) Legal Service said the organisation have received complaints from international students including false advertising, breach of tenancy agreements, and poor living environments.

-While many issues have been related to private landlords, the UMSU Legal Service has also heard of complaints about real estate agents, room and house operators as well as student-oriented commercial complexes.
+While many issues have been related to private landlords, the UMSU Legal Service has also heard of complaints about real estate agents, rooming house operators as well as student-oriented commercial complexes.

 Butler cites vulnerability as the main cause of exploitation, as international students are “less aware of how tenancy laws operate in Australia, and less aware of where to find information about what their tenancy rights are.”

-She argues that complex residential tenancy laws mean that many international students do not understand how to defend their rights on housing in Australia.
+She argues that many international students do not understand how to defend their rights on housing in Australia.

-Butler also says that, compared to domestic students, it is less likely for international students to raise complaints.
+Butler also says that, compared to domestic students, she believes it is less likely for international students to raise complaints.